The Official Waluaa Surf Trip Packing List

 Final Thoughts

 With the right gear and preparation, your surf trip will be an unforgettable adventure.
+Whether you're joining us at Waluaa or planning your own surf mission somewhere new, preparing well ensures that the only thing you need to focus on is enjoying the waves in front of you.
 Need help planning?
 Check out our surf and yoga retreats in Santa Catalina, Panama for the ultimate tropical surf experience, where we give you a Full Guide on Panama, surfing here and what to expect.

 For more surf travel tips and destination guides, stay tuned to our Waluaa blog!